NREL/SOEP-QSS/README.md

 ## FMU Support

-Models defined by FMUs following the FMI 2.0 API can be run by this QSS solver using QSS1 or QSS2 solvers.
-Discrete variables and zero crossing functions are supported.
-This is currently an initial/demonstration capability that cannot yet handle unit conversions (pure SI models are OK).
-Some simple test model FMUs and a 50-variable room air thermal model have been simulated successfully.
+Models defined by FMUs following the FMI 2.0 API and built by OCT can be run by this QSS solver.
+Constraints on the models that are currently supported include:
+- Pure SI unit system models are assumed: QSS does not perform any unit conversions that could be needed such as between a state variable and its derivative variable that are in incompatible units.

 ### FMU Notes

 * Mixing QSS methods in an FMU simulation is not yet supported and will require a Modelica annotation to indicate QSS methods on a per-variable basis.
 * The FMU support is performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
-* QSS2+ performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available via FMI extensions.
+* Performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available via FMI extensions.
 * Zero crossings are problematic because the FMI spec doesn't expose the dependency of variables that are modified when each zero crossing occurs.
 Our initial approach was to add the zero crossing variables to the Modelica models and to add their dependencies to the FMU's modelDescription.xml file.
 Additionally, we now support the OCT event indicator system that defines the zero crossing variables and their dependencies.
   * The OCT event indicator system is under ongoing development to refine the treatment of dependencies and reverse (handler) dependencies, such as when to short-circuit non-state variables from the dependencies.
-* QSS3 and LIQSS3 solvers can be added when they become more practical with the planned FMI Library FMI 2.0 API extensions with higher derivative support.
 * Input function evaluations will be provided by OCT when QSS is integrated.
 For stand-alone QSS testing purposes a few input functions are provided for use with FMUs.
 * Only SI units are supported in FMUs at this time as per LBNL specifications.
 Support for other units could be added in the future.